iamakshayshar/SoapUI-Extentter/README.md

 # Steps to use SOAPUI-Extentter utility:

-- If you only want to generate ExtentReport :
+- If you only want to generate ExtentReport & Klov Report, Follow steps below based on what you are looking for:
-	There are two ways to use this utility.

 	* If one wants to use this as it is follow the steps below,